 If you continue south along the Trent Valley Way from Shelford you could visit Radcliffe on Trent and Holme Pierrepont Country Park.
 The 270 acre park includes miles of cycling and walking trails taking you to several large lakes and the delightful Skylark Nature Reserve.
 In Radcliffe there's the the Radcliffe on Trent Cliff Walk which takes you along an elevated tree lined path above the river.
 The area also includes the Rockley Memorial Park where you'll find lovely gardens in a peaceful setting.

 Just a few miles north west there's the delightful Lambley Dumbles to visit.
 There's much to enjoy here with steep sided valleys, streams, orchards, waterfalls, ancient woodland and lots of interesting geology and flora to see.
 Lambley village is also worth a visit with two fine pubs to relax in after your exercise.
+Just next to here is the neighbouring settlement of Lowdham where there are some fine walks through the valley of the Cocker Beck.

 Also around Nottingham you'll find Colwick Country Park and Broxtowe Country Park where there are good walking and cycling opportunities.
 In the city itself you can pick up the Nottingham Circular Walk and visit the Nottingham Canal.